The Miracle of Compound Interest

 This return includes price appreciation from stocks as well as dividends paid out by certain companies.

 The concept works the same way.
 Your initial dollars grow at a certain rate of return.
 Next year’s starting total is higher and your growth is now based on the higher number leading to a compounding effect.
+Naturally, the below is a perfect illustration of what can happen if the return is constant every year.
+With stocks, it will never be that smooth but conceptually it shows what I mean well.

 Let’s imagine an investor who’s just starting out.
 Let’s call him Bob.
 Bob wants to fill his retirement safe with a barrel full of cash and he’s getting started now after growing his salary for a few years in his first job.